Kaley Cuoco Cuddles With Her Dog Norman While Chilling At Her New Home: ‘I Love You My Boy’

 He seemed to be enjoying the new house Kaley also shares with her husband, 29-year-old equestrian Karl Cook.
 The pair have been wed for nearly two years but just moved into their marital home together earlier this weekend, according to Us Weekly.

-In fact, the former Big Bang Theory star enjoyed being carried over the threshold and also from room to room of their $12 million “dream house,” stated the source who pointed out that Kaley showed the romantic move via her Instagram stories.
+In fact, the former Big Bang Theory star enjoyed being carried over the threshold and also from room to room of their $12 million “dream house,” stated the source who pointed out that Kaley showed the romantic activity via her Instagram stories.

-Meanwhile, Kaley’s most recent social media update was all about her relationship with Norman.
+Meanwhile, the popular thespian’s most recent social media update was all about her relationship with Norman.
 In their picture, she pressed her cheek up against the dog’s large forehead as he put his paw on her arm while she held the furry appendage.

 Norman didn’t appear to be wearing anything for the endearing image while Kaley rocked a gray sweatshirt and darker gray sweatpants.
 She sported a messy hairdo with her blond locks piled on top of her head.
 She also seemed to be posing sans any makeup in a natural look that suited this beauty just fine.